davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/luke/chapters/luke-6/luke-6-5/luke-6-5-tyn.md

 ---
 title: "Luke 6:5 TYN"
-attribution: "Luke 6:5 TYN"
-quote: "And he sayde vnto them: The sonne of man is Lorde of the saboth daye." similar to:
+verse: "And he sayde vnto them: The sonne of man is Lorde of the saboth daye." similar to:
   - "Mark 2:28 TYN"
   - "Matthew 12:8 TYN"
 source: "https://biblehub.com/tyndale/luke/6.htm"
 Tyndale Bible of: "Luke 6:5"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---